Olivier-Boudeville/OSDL-Heavy/src/doc/web/main/documentation/OSDL/OSDL-engine/OSDL-game-engine.rst

 A bit like the epic nature of stories, with Orge the trade-off between realism and entertainment has been geared towards the former instead of the latter.

+A rule of thumb regarding experience is that:

+ - the more powerful a character is, the slower and more difficult its progression should be

+ - rewards should be expressed independently from the level of the rewarded (no tweaking of their value)

+With Orge we thus chose to define

+..
+Note:: The experience gap between levels grows indeed fast, but it is partially offset by granted rewards, that become - generally - higher.

 Causes of Experience Gains
 ..........................